-When people think of obtaining their MBA at university, campus life automatically seems to pop to mind.
+When people think of a high school or a university, campus life automatically seems to pop to mind.
 It just goes hand-in-hand; or at least it used to.
-Whether you are just about to begin university or you’ve already started, it’s quite normal to wonder if campus life is right for you.
+Whether you are just about to begin high school or university or you’ve already started, it’s quite normal to wonder if campus life is right for you.

 The Facts of Campus Life